mrocklin/blog/_posts/work/2018-12-30-cupy-dask-experiment.md

 It's a simple workload,
 for which most of the time is spent creating and destroying random data.
-The computation and communication patterns are simple, reflecting the simplicity of common for data processing workloads.
+The computation and communication patterns are simple, reflecting the simplicity commonly found in data processing workloads.

 What *is* impressive is that we were able to create a distributed parallel GPU array quickly by composing these three existing libraries: